 Nestled in a fairy tale setting, the beautifully preserved, charming wharf town of historic Glen Haven was a lumbering village over a century ago and is now the perfect Memorial Day destination for your family.
 Exceptionally restored to its early 1900s heritage, Glen Haven is home to a blacksmith shop where guests can see how iron is heated and forged into useful tools and parts.
 The Cannery Boathouse Museum displays the largest public exhibit of Great Lakes small craft in Michigan, and the Glen Haven General Store and Ranger Station, which sells items and information relating to the history of the area, is fully operational.
 See more fun summer things to do in Sleeping Bear Dunes here, although it may be a little cool for some of these.

 Take a trip to the tropics at The Northwestern Michigan Orchid Society’s “Orchids By The Bay” show, held at the Grand Traverse Civic Center this coming Memorial weekend, Saturday and Sunday.
 The show features exotic orchids in bloom, artistic displays and educational exhibits.
 There is no admission but donations at the door will be welcome.
-Check out the Orchids By the Bay.
+Check out details for the Orchid show.

-Northern Michigan’s largest movie screen invites you back to the Cherry Bowl Drive In Theatre where a double feature starts at dusk in Honor all summer long.
-Memorial Day weekend films are Iron Man 3 and Star Trek Into the Darkness.
-Read more about the renown snack bar and all the other family fun–including a play area!
+Northern Michigan’s largest movie screen invites you back to the Cherry Bowl Drive-In Theatre where a double feature starts at dusk in Honor all summer long.
+All films are rated PG-13 or below (in other words, no R’s), and kids 12 and under get in for free with an accompanying adult.
 Read more about the 60-year heritage of family entertainment at the Cherry Bowl.